lukemunsch/rwbyQuiz/README.md

 ## Credits

 In the beginning of the JavaScript section of my project, I created numerous versions of my code but I couldn't make the code complete what I wanted it to.
+I have built on and adapted the code to fix the issues with my own quiz.
+The main video I used was James Q Quick's video on youtube, https://www.youtube.com/watch?v=zZdQGs62cR8 is the video for fixing the issues I had with my quiz code and helped me understand what my code was trying to become.
 Through my research, I have managed to find an example of a quiz site that I based the structure on to help build my site.
 I borrowed some code that he also used for his quiz as I struggled to link the answers to the corresponding buttons, but it has been adapted and changed for my own project:

     answers.forEach( answer => {
             const number = answer.dataset.answer;